 How do you finance house flipping?
 That’s a question more and more people are asking as this form of real estate investment continues to grow.

 In fact, according to RealtyTrac, the average return on investment for house flipping increased a massive 15% in the four years between 2011 and 2015 (from 20 to 35 percent).
-In some parts of the U.S., as many as 8 to 10 percent of all single-family home sales are flipped.
+And, according to Statista, the average gross profit per house flip continued to rise through 2017.
+As of 2019, the average gross profit per house flip was still higher than in 2015.
+In some parts of the U.S., as many as 8–10% of all single-family home sales are flipped.

-If you are asking, “Where do I start?” and “Can I afford this?”, this article will break down everything from what a construction loan is, to the types of construction loans, details on how construction loans work, and the steps to apply for a construction loan.
+Are you are asking, “Where do I start?” and “Can I afford this?”
+This article will break down everything for you.
+It will cover what a construction loan is and go over the types of construction loans.
+It will also give you details on how construction loans work, and it will tell you the steps you need to follow to apply for a construction loan.

-The first thing to understand about flipping a house are the costs involved.
+The first thing to understand about flipping a house is the costs involved.
 It’s not just a matter of buying a house and selling it for a profit.
-Nine times out of ten it will need to be renovated.
+Nine times out of ten, the house will need to be renovated.
+This is why it takes more than just being a real estate investor to fix and flip a house.

 Now let’s look at how to cover these fees.